python/cpython/Doc/c-api/int.rst

    .. versionadded:: 2.5

-.. cfunction:: long PyInt_AsLong(PyObject *io)
+.. c:function:: long PyInt_AsLong(PyObject *io)

-   Will first attempt to cast the object to a :ctype:`PyIntObject`, if it is not already one, and then return its value.
+   Will first attempt to cast the object to a :c:type:`PyIntObject`, if it is not already one, and then return its value.
 If there is an error, ``-1`` is returned, and the caller should check ``PyErr_Occurred()`` to find out whether there was an error, or whether the value just happened to be -1.

-.. cfunction:: long PyInt_AS_LONG(PyObject *io)
+.. c:function:: long PyInt_AS_LONG(PyObject *io)

    Return the value of the object *io*.
 No error checking is performed.

-.. cfunction:: unsigned long PyInt_AsUnsignedLongMask(PyObject *io)
+.. c:function:: unsigned long PyInt_AsUnsignedLongMask(PyObject *io)

-   Will first attempt to cast the object to a :ctype:`PyIntObject` or :ctype:`PyLongObject`, if it is not already one, and then return its value as unsigned long.
+   Will first attempt to cast the object to a :c:type:`PyIntObject` or :c:type:`PyLongObject`, if it is not already one, and then return its value as unsigned long.
 This function does not check for overflow.

    .. versionadded:: 2.3

-.. cfunction:: unsigned PY_LONG_LONG PyInt_AsUnsignedLongLongMask(PyObject *io)
+.. c:function:: unsigned PY_LONG_LONG PyInt_AsUnsignedLongLongMask(PyObject *io)

-   Will first attempt to cast the object to a :ctype:`PyIntObject` or :ctype:`PyLongObject`, if it is not already one, and then return its value as unsigned long long, without checking for overflow.
+   Will first attempt to cast the object to a :c:type:`PyIntObject` or :c:type:`PyLongObject`, if it is not already one, and then return its value as unsigned long long, without checking for overflow.

    .. versionadded:: 2.3

-.. cfunction:: Py_ssize_t PyInt_AsSsize_t(PyObject *io)
+.. c:function:: Py_ssize_t PyInt_AsSsize_t(PyObject *io)

-   Will first attempt to cast the object to a :ctype:`PyIntObject` or :ctype:`PyLongObject`, if it is not already one, and then return its value as :ctype:`Py_ssize_t`.
+   Will first attempt to cast the object to a :c:type:`PyIntObject` or :c:type:`PyLongObject`, if it is not already one, and then return its value as :c:type:`Py_ssize_t`.

    .. versionadded:: 2.5

-.. cfunction:: long PyInt_GetMax()
+.. c:function:: long PyInt_GetMax()

    .. index:: single: LONG_MAX